COVID-19 Update - September 22, 2020

 Our Branch Locations

 As Heartland continues with our commitment to provide the recommended protection to our associates and clients, we are diligently monitoring daily updates regarding COVID-19 and following guidance from federal, state and local officials.
 With this daily monitoring in place, Heartland Bank has reopened all branch lobby locations, with the exception of Capital Square.
-Please stay tuned for more information about the Capitol Square reopen plans for later this summer.
+Please stay tuned for more information about the Capitol Square reopen plans for later this fall.

 Face coverings are mandatory during your visit inside our lobbies.
 Social distancing is required, and we will be operating at limited capacity, if necessary, inside all branch lobbies.
 For additional safety, restrooms and coffee bars will also be closed at this time.
 In order to keep clients safe, we are assessing staff health daily, cleaning surfaces frequently, providing accessible hand sanitizer and utilizing social distancing protocols.

 If clients have specific concerns, we encourage them to call the branch manager or a branch associate for assistance.
 Thank you for your understanding and cooperation.